charan300804/EDU-BLOCK/README.md

     npm run dev
     ```

+2.  **What does this do?** This command tells Next.js to start a development server, which compiles the code and makes the website available locally.
+The `--turbopack` flag makes it extra fast, and `-p 9002` tells it to run on port 9002.

-2.  **Expected Output**: The terminal will show several messages.
+3.  **Expected Output**: The terminal will show several messages.
 When it's ready, you'll see something like this, indicating the server has started successfully:

     ```
     - ready started server on 0.0.0.0:9002, url: http://localhost:9002
     ```

-The frontend is now running and accessible. **Do not close this terminal window.**
+The frontend is now running. **Do not close this terminal window.**

 ### Terminal 2: Start the Genkit AI Server